 - Butternut Squash Noodles with Sage Butter

-Did you make this roasted butternut squash recipe?
+Did you make this Roasted Butternut Squash with Bacon and Sage?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.